Hives On Hands

 How Do I Get Rid Of My Hives On Hands?

 Hives on hands have been known to last for up to a month, depending on if you get treatment or not.
-For the vast majority of my patients (around 99%), I recommend the hives medication OxyHives.
-It has none of the harmful side effects other medications do and has proven to eliminate hives outbreaks for 95% of my patients.
-I've been prescribing OxyHives for just over 10 years now and have found it it to be one of the few over the counter medications that actually eliminates hives outbreaks.
-Learn more on my hives treatment page.
-I make OxyHives available to all patients that come in to my office (whether you have an appointment or not), or you can order it directly from their website: www.oxyhives.com.
+For the vast majority of people, the hives medication OxyHives is recommended.
+It has none of the harmful side effects other medications do and has proven to eliminate hives outbreaks for most people.
+It's been prescribing for over 10 years now and has been found to be one of the few over the counter medications that actually eliminates hives outbreaks.
+Learn more on our hives treatment page.
+OxyHives is also available directly from the manufacturer's website at: www.oxyhives.com.

 If you get hives on your hands more than once, write down the foods you have eaten or handled as well as medications and stress levels or changes in any detergents or soaps.
 Doing this regularly, if you have recurrent cases of hives on hands, will help you to determine your triggers.
 Staying away from triggers, as well as using OxyHives, will help you to cure your hand hives.